hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 title: A Paper A Day
 type : nolisting
 ---
+## 2020-10-31

+[Fig. 1](https://www.pnas.org/content/pnas/112/8/2389/F1.large.jpg?width=800&height=600&carousel=1) shows the happiness distribution of words in each language, but how each word varies in their happiness score between languages.
+Google Translate is uded.
+The result can be found in [Fig. 2](https://www.pnas.org/content/pnas/112/8/2389/F2.large.jpg?width=800&height=600&carousel=1).
+As can be seen, the order changed a little bit, but the overall patter remained.
+Spanish is the "happiest", and Chinese is the "saddest" (I highly doubt so, though).

+Another interesting question to ask is whether a word's happiness score is associated with its frequency of use.
+As can be see in [Fig. 3](https://www.pnas.org/content/pnas/112/8/2389/F3.large.jpg?width=800&height=600&carousel=1).
+It turns out they are not associated.

 ## 2020-10-30
 Dodds et al. (2015).
 [Human language reveals a universal positivity bias](https://www.pnas.org/content/112/8/2389). *Proceedings of the National Academy of Sciences, 112*(8), 2389-2394.